 In contrast, Mexico City’s temperatures can drop to freezing in the winter.
 Areas of higher elevation can even see snow during these months.
 Most of the northwestern area of Mexico has a desert climate.
 The eastern coast has a tropical climate characterized by a wet season during the summer.
 Be sure to research the area that you are travelling to and bring appropriate clothing.
 Bring breathable clothing that you will not be adverse to sweating in.

-How Safe is Mexico?
+How Safe Is Mexico?

 Violence from drug cartels is a major problem in Mexico.
 Do not travel out alone after dark, especially in heavily populated urban areas.
 Always be alert, and look out for strange behavior.
 Keep track of your belongings, as pick-pocketing and other forms of petty theft are common.
 There have been instances of kidnappings by cartels in various parts of the country.